 Benefits of Dental Implants

-Where you have experienced tooth loss, the bone may deteriorate in the region from lack of stimulation.
-This can cause your sinuses to sag, your jawbone to weaken, and your other teeth to shift.
-A dental implant helps correct these problems by acting as a new placeholder for your natural tooth.
+Where you have experienced tooth loss, the bone may deteriorate in that region from lack of stimulation.
+A dental implant helps address these problems by acting as a new placeholder for your natural tooth.
+Implants are long-lasting, natural-looking, and the solid material allows you to eat the foods you enjoy while brushing, flossing, and chewing normally.

 Dental Implant Treatments at Legacy Oral Surgery